-620-3.2 Minimum Grounding Resistance: Obtain a resistance to ground of 5 ohms or less for the following elements.
-Install multiple ground rod assemblies totaling a maximum length of up to 80 feet, as required to achieve minimum grounding resistance.
+620-3.2 Minimum Grounding Resistance: Obtain a resistance to ground of 5 Ohms or less for each of the following elements or install multiple ground rod assemblies totaling a maximum length of 80 feet.

-a.
+- a.
 Power service for traffic control devices

-b.
+- b.
 Signal and ITS cabinets

-c.
+- c.
 ITS Poles/Structures with electronic equipment

-d.
+- d.
+Electronic equipment

+- e.
 DMS and DMS structures

-e.
+- f.
 Equipment Shelters and fencing

-f.
+- g.
 Communication Towers

-Install a single ground rod assembly for these elements.
+Obtain a resistance to ground of 25 Ohms or less for each of the following elements or install multiple ground rod assemblies totaling a maximum length of 20 feet.

-a.
+- a.
 Conventional lighting

-b.
+- b.
 External lighting for signs

-c.
+- c.
 Signal cable & span wire

-d.
+- d.
 Aerial interconnect messenger wire

-e.
+- e.
 Pedestals for pedestrian signals

-f.
-Pull boxes with metal covers when 120V (or greater) AC power is present g.
+- f.
+Pull boxes with AC power

+- g.
 Splice vaults with wire grounding units

-Install a minimum of one primary ground rod assembly.
+Install a minimum of one ground rod assembly as a primary ground rod.
 If a grounding and lightning protection system using a single ground rod assembly does not achieve the required resistance to ground, extend the length of the ground rod assembly an additional 20 feet or install an additional ground rod assembly 40 feet away and connect it to the main ground rod assembly to create a ground rod array.
 Continue installing ground rod assemblies connected in an array until the required resistance is obtained or until the maximum required total length of ground rod is installed.

 Grounding systems formed from horizontally constructed conductive radials are permitted if site conditions prohibit the use of vertically driven rods as permitted by the NEC Article 250.53(G).
-A grounding system consisting of the maximum total length of ground rod required is acceptable in cases where soil conditions prevent the grounding system from achieving the required resistance to ground.
-Submit the site resistance measurement to the Engineer.
+A grounding system consisting of the maximum total length of ground rod required is acceptable in cases where soil conditions prevent the grounding system from